samlynndavis/Bodiless-JS-Chris/packages/bodiless-components/doc/Chameleon.md

 First, We create a wrapper component (`VisibilityToggleWrapper`) which establishes the context and provides the menu button.
 Then we create an inner component (`VisibilityToggle`) which uses the data to toggle the visibility.

-> Note that we've had to apply the design to both components.
-This is because
-> the component providing the button needs to know the possible states so it can
-> properly render the form, while the component providing the actual toggle
-> needs to know the complete design so it can apply it.

 ### Toggling Stateful Components